savonet/book/language.md

 ```
 Error 14: Uncaught runtime error:
+type: not_found,
-type: not_found, message: "no default value for list.hd"
+message: "no default value for list.hd",
+stack: at .../libs/list.liq, line 23 char 11 - line 26 char 9,
+...
+at bad/list.hd-empty.liq, line 2, char 0-11
 ```

 This means that the error named "`not_found`"\indexop{not\_found} was raised, with a message explaining that the function did not have a reasonable default value of the head to provide.
+The stack below lists the calls which led to the error, starting inside the standard library and ending at the line of our script, here the call to `list.hd`.

 In order to avoid this, one can _catch_ exceptions with the syntax